New York Employment Law Update: Key Provisions of New York’s Sexual Harassment Laws to Take Effect in Fall 2018August 2018

 Herrick associate Patrick Johnson assisted in the preparation of this alert.

 © 2018 Herrick, Feinstein LLP.
-This alert is provided by Herrick, Feinstein LLP to keep its clients and other interested parties informed of current legal developments that may affect or otherwise be of interest to them.
+This information is provided to keep clients and interested parties informed of legal developments that may affect or interest them.
 The information is not intended as legal advice or legal opinion and should not be construed as such.